WCSCourses/AMR_2026/course_modules_2026/Metagenomics/CP10_Metagenomics.md

 4. Low base quality.

 > [!NOTE]
-> Its IMPORTANT to monitor key metrics at different steps of the data analysis workflow.
+> It is IMPORTANT to monitor key metrics at different steps of the data analysis workflow.
 > Always remember one of the golden rules in Computational Biology: Garbage in :arrow_right: Garbage out

 Since we are performing read filtering and QC of metagenomic data, it might be beneficial to perform read deduplication during the initial QC step.
 This will be done in a single step as we perform our standard QC step.
 We will perform read QC and filtering based on the steps below: